 1. Add the chicken, tamari or soy sauce and sesame oil to a medium-sized bowl.
 Toss the chicken to coat.

-2. To cook the rice noodles, bring a medium-sized pot of water to a boil.
+2. To cook the rice noodles, bring a medium-sized pot of water to the boil.
 Add the noodles and cook them until they are just softened and pliable.
-This takes between 2-3 minutes which is generally 3-4 minutes less than what the packet says.
+This takes between 2–3 minutes, which is generally 3–4 minutes less than the packet says.
 Rinse and drain them immediately in cold tap water.
-They will still be firm in some parts which is okay; they will finish cooking in the pan.
+They will still be firm in some parts, which is okay as they will finish cooking in the pan.

-3. Heat the olive oil on high heat in a large, deep, heavy-based frying pan.
-Add the garlic and cook, stirring for 30 seconds until fragrant.
+3. Heat the olive oil in a large, deep, heavy-based frying pan over high heat.
+Add the garlic and cook, stirring, for 30 seconds until fragrant.

 4. Add the chicken and cook for 2–3 minutes until it has just changed colour.
 Push to one side of the pan.